mlwill07/react-test/README.md

 This is a javascript and react test, which shows my ability to build a simple react app.

-*run 'npm install' to get the dependencies
+1. run 'npm install' to get the dependencies;
-*run 'noms start' to spin up the react page
+2. run 'noms start' to spin up the react page